pearjo/knut-server/docs/source/guide/apis.rst

 The key ``apiId`` is an identifier of the API which should be used to process the message.
 The ``msgId`` tells the API which message is received and ``msg`` contains finally an individual JSON message which is supported by the API.

+.. seealso:: Module :py:mod:`knut.server` for all configurable server.

 The following section describes all available APIs with their supported messages.